rohanCoderMan/mark/README.md

 * Github: [@rohanCoderMan](https://github.com/rohanCoderMan)
 * Github: [@Aarusht](https://github.com/Aarusht)
 ## Show your support
->We are making a tutorial how to make this on your own!
 Give a ⭐️ if this project helped you!
 <center>
 <img align="center" alt="poster" src="https://user-images.githubusercontent.com/84845548/154637950-3b2060ae-d022-404d-a7f5-eb1b2a027220.png" />